| Home | Mission | Events | Membership | History |

 peace strap

-The stories talk about the use of a friðbönd (peace strap), straps to prevent the sword from being drawn in anger in places where its use was prohibited.
-An interpretation of a friðbönd is shown on the reproduction scabbard to the left.
+The stories talk about the use of friðbönd (peace straps) to prevent the sword from being drawn in anger in places where its use was prohibited.
+An interpretation of friðbönd is shown on the reproduction scabbard to the left.
+The sagas suggest that in some cases, the friðbönd had to be untied to allow the sword to be drawn.
+The reproduction friðbönd need only be slipped to the side (right) to release the sword.

 The two young sons of Vésteinn arrived at the þing unrecognized.
 Approaching Þorkell, they complimented him and asked to see his fine sword. Þorkell agreed and handed over the sword in its scabbard.
 The boy undid the peace straps and drew the sword. Þorkell said, "I didn't give you permission to draw the sword."
 The boy responded, "I didn't ask," and lopped off Þorkel's head, avenging the death of his father by Þorkell.